grscheller/boring-math/README.md

 package `boring-math.special_functions`.
 The third is to host the Sphinx based documentation on GH-Pages for all the boring-math namespace projects.

-The `special_functions` package will be written in pure Python.
+The `special_functions` package is to see how performant I can make pure Python without NumPy or C extensions.
+I suspect as Python becomes "multi-GIL" and JIT compiling, pure Python code will become much more performant.
+Its own Markdown [CHANGELOG](11) file.

 ______________________________________________________________________